Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 3 November 2025 14.27.29 UTC
+- WIB: Senin, 3 November 2025 15.38.08 UTC
-- WITA: Senin, 3 November 2025 15.27.29 UTC
+- WITA: Senin, 3 November 2025 16.38.08 UTC
-- WIT: Senin, 3 November 2025 16.27.29 UTC
+- WIT: Senin, 3 November 2025 17.38.08 UTC

 Kutipan Inspiratif:
-"Good Friends Are Hard to Find, Difficult to Leave, Impossible to Forget."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: friendship
+Kategori: motivational